-Shauhin A. Talesh, Planet of the Insurers: How Insurers Shape and Influence Law and Impact Access to Justice (August 11, 2020).
-IN: Research Handbook on Modern Legal Realism (Shauhin Talesh, E. Mertz, & H. Klug, Edward Elgar, eds., (2020).
+Shauhin A. Talesh, Planet of the Insurers: How Insurers Shape and Influence Law and Impact Access to Justice, in Research Handbook on Modern Legal Realism 336 (Shauhin Talesh, E. Mertz, & H. Klug eds., 2021).

 Applying a New Legal Realist framework, this chapter uses the insurance field as a pathway for exploring how insurance institutions shape law in formal and informal settings.
 Consistent with new institutional organizational sociology studies that highlight how organizations influence the meaning of compliance, I show how the insurance field, largely through a lens anchored around risk, filters and mediates what law means through a risk-based logic.
 I begin by explaining how insurance exerts a regulatory force over its subjects and acts as a form of governance beyond the state.
 Next, I show how the presence of liability insurance often shapes how civil lawsuits are structured.
 I then pivot to the criminal justice system where risk assessment and actuarial techniques increasingly are used to categorize criminals with varying degrees of dangerousness.
 I then show how risk management now permeates and influences how many judges operate in various problem-solving courts.
 Finally, I reveal the processes and mechanisms through which insurer risk management techniques influence how organizations understand law and compliance.
 I conclude this chapter by noting that the insurance field’s shaping of law in formal and informal settings can have both positive and negative impacts for achieving access to justice.